google/security-crawl-maze/README.md

 ## Test cases

 Implemented test cases (resources to be found) are available in the `blueprints/utils/resources/expected-results.json` file.

 ### Adding a test case

-1. Add your test case
+1. Create a file for your test case and place it in an appropriate directory.
-    *   If you're adding a file to already existing folder go to point 2.
+    *   If your test content is generated dynamically by an API endpoint, add a file without an extension (e.g. `test-cases/headers/link`).
+This is to make sure the link to the test case is generated and is discoverable by crawlers.
-    *   If you're creating a new folder you have to add an endpoint in `app.py` that serves files from your directory.
-You also have to remember to add a rule in `Dockerfile` to include your files in the container image.
+    *   If you're NOT creating any new child folder in the `test-cases/` directory go to point 2.
-2. Link your test case from corresponding `index.html` file
+    *   Otherwise you have to add a new blueprint directory with all the relevant components.
+You can reuse the structure of already existing blueprints.
-3. Add record to expected_results.json.
+2. Add record which is to be found to the `blueprints/utils/resources/expected_results.json` file.
-4. Test your crawler with the new test case!
+3. Test your crawler with the new test case!
-5. Before creating a PR, make sure your code follows the [Google Python Language Rules](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#2-python-language-rules)
+4. Before creating a PR, make sure your code follows the [Google Python Language Rules](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#2-python-language-rules)

 ### Credits